Navigation

 If you hold the Contributory Parent (Temporary) visa (subclass 173) and you would like to stay in Australia permanently, you can apply for the Permanent Contributory Parent visa (subclass 143) before your temporary visa expires.

-As at January 2022, we have released for final processing:
+As at 31 January 2024, we have released the following applications for final processing:

 Visa option: Sponsored Parent (Temporary) Visa 870